Mission, Vision, and History

 Shortly before the turn of the century, the Hatcher-Seward family established a dairy and cattle farm on the former Gurley property and constructed two farmhouses.
 Today they serve as the President’s residence and the Hospitality House.

-In the early 1900s, the still-beautiful grove of pecan trees was planted.
+In the early 1900s, the majestic grove of pecan trees was planted.
 The farm was used as a work camp for about twenty conscientious objectors during World War I. The Commonwealth of Virginia authorized Central State Hospital to purchase the land in 1932 for use as the Petersburg Training School and Hospital for African-American Youth.
 That institution was moved in 1959, and the land, still owned by the Commonwealth, became the location for the establishment of Richard Bland College of The College of William & Mary.

-Leadership: Under the guidance of Colonel (Ret.)
+Under the guidance of Colonel (Ret.)
 James M. Carson, the former hospital and training facility was transformed into Richard Bland College, and classes were held beginning in 1961.
-In the late 1960s, Ernst Hall (named for a local business leader influential in the establishment of the college) was added to the original campus.
+In the late 1960s, Ernst Hall (named for a local business leader influential in the establishment of the College) was added to the original campus.
 The Student Center/Library building and a gymnasium were constructed in the early 1970s, and with the core of the campus established, Colonel Carson retired as the founding President of the College in 1973.

 From 1973 through 1975, Dr. Cornelius Laban, Professor of Biology, Emeritus, served as the Acting President of Richard Bland College.